henmja/API-TagHub/README.md

+Restful API for viewing/editing users in a PostgreSQL database using Python.

-The PostgreSQL database was created using pgAdmin.
+The PostgreSQL database was created using pgAdmin 4